PaulSHahn2/emacssetup/GENERALENV.md

 programs before you decide to mimic this setup, or you may run into issues when using this setup with these programs.

 Regardless of the intended original use, window environments like GNOME and KDE are in the habit of looking for the VISUAL environment variable to tell them what default editor to use.
-Command line terminal programs are firmly in the habit of using EDITOR to tell them what editor to use.
+Command line terminal programs are in the habit of using EDITOR to tell them what editor to use.

 We are passing *-t* to run a terminal version when EDITOR is used by some other program.
 This starts a new *emacs* client inside the terminal window.